 For each student I tutor, I try to find out what motivates them.
 I am not someone who believes that advanced mathematics is something that every person uses on a daily basis.
 But I know that mathematics is older than writing and has emerged in every major civilization, and I believe that everyone can learn to see its beauty.
 Furthermore, I believe that mathematics is something that is learned by doing.
 As such, I tutor mathematics by leading the student with a series of guided questions.
 I aim for a balance between the abstract and the concrete by using several examples and asking the student about what patterns they notice.

 My personal interests include choreographed dance (particularly ballet and modern), reading (fiction and non-fiction), theology, world events, tech startups, and entrepreneurship.

-Covenant College - BA, Philosophy
+Undergraduate Degree: Covenant College - Bachelor in Arts, Philosophy

-UT Chattanooga - MS, Mathematics
+Graduate Degree: UT Chattanooga - Master of Science, Mathematics

 GRE Quantitative: 165

 Elementary School Math

 GRE Subject Tests

 High School English